-For fast and easy painting with great coverage, nothing beats a good paint sprayer.
+When it comes to fast and easy painting with great coverage, nothing beats a good paint sprayer.

-Unlike traditional painting tools like brushes and rollers, a paint sprayer atomizes the material being used — turning it into a fine mist — which makes it easier to evenly apply on the surface you’re working on.
+Unlike traditional painting tools like brushes and rollers, a paint sprayer atomizes the material — turning it into a fine mist — which makes it easier to evenly apply on the surface you’re working on.
 In theory, this makes spraying much faster than the old-fashioned way of painting.

-Paint sprayers come with knobs to control air flow, pressure and paint volume, which helps limit the amount of paint applied.
-Even so, paint sprayers generally use up more material than you would brushing or rolling the material onto the surface.
+Paint sprayers come with knobs to control airflow, pressure and paint volume, which helps limit the amount of paint applied.
+Even so, paint sprayers generally use up more material than you would by brushing or rolling the material onto the surface.
 In other words, you'll probably have to spend more on paint if you're using a paint sprayer, yet many people happily agree to the added cost since it saves them time and energy.

 Picking the best paint sprayer for your projects isn’t as straightforward as buying a disposable set of brushes and rollers.
 The type of paint or stain jobs you’ll be working on, as well as how often you expect to use the tool, will help determine which model to choose.

 Safety guidelines for paint sprayers are also different compared to rollers and brushes.
 Because of the amount of paint fumes that these tools produce, wearing a mask and goggles is highly encouraged outdoors and absolutely necessary indoors.
-It’s also worth noting that ventilation can be an issue with indoor jobs, since the work area needs to be sealed off to prevent paint particles from drifting into other rooms/outside.
-Likewise, outdoors jobs should be avoided on windy days since the paint can fly off and make a mess everywhere.
+It’s also worth noting that ventilation can be an issue with indoor jobs since the work area needs to be sealed off to prevent paint particles from drifting into other rooms/outside.
+Likewise, outdoor jobs should be avoided on windy days since the paint can fly off and make a mess everywhere.

 Regardless of the type of sprayer you choose, keeping it clean after every use is very important.
 Clogs are common, and if not addressed are a quick way for your sprayer to break down.